Steven Haft: Philanthropy and civic service

 Haft has been involved in environmental issues, human rights and arts in education since the 1970s.
 He sat on the board of United States' variant of the TerraMar Project, which was a United Nations NGO that promoted the Clean Oceans provision of the Sustainable Development Goals program, until TerraMar (US) announced that it had ended operations on July 12, 2019, after the sex trafficking charges against Jeffrey Epstein and Ghislaine Maxwell, became public.

 Haft is an advisory board member of the Global Partnerships Forum, which acts as an intermediary linking business entities, government agencies and the United Nations to develop shared goals and efforts.
 He is an elected member of the Motion Picture Academy and a trustee emeritus of Robert Redford's Sundance Institute and was appointed by the New York mayor, Michael Bloomberg, to the board of the Brooklyn Navy Yard Corporation.
 He is vice chair of the Presidential Scholars Foundation, is a STEM advisor to the Center for the Study of The Presidency & Congress and has done work for the John D. Rockefeller III Fund, the John Hay Whitney Foundation, the United Automobile Workers and the American Civil Liberties Union.
 He was a co-founder of the original Earth Day in 1970.

 Personal life

-He is divorced from the author Lisa Birnbach; they have three children, one of them being Sam Haft from The Living Tombstone.
+He is divorced from the author Lisa Birnbach; they have three children, one of them being Sam Haft of the Living Tombstone.
 He attended the Modern Orthodox Jewish synagogue Congregation Kehilath Jeshurun in Manhattan.